December 19, 2018

 Heathcote Train Station is close to the start of the Karloo Track.
 Heathcote has regular services to and from the city.

 There are no places to refill water along the Karloo Pools Track.
-Take as much water as you need, at least 1 litre each.
+Take as much water as you need, at least 1 litre each, more on hot days.

 It is possible to refill from Kangaroo Creek or Karloo Pools but you should treat your water.
 Here's how to purify water while hiking.